Today, I’m sharing a special recipe from my new Natural Bath Bombs eBook.

-These beautiful bath bombs are naturally colored with rose clay and scented with a relaxing blend of essential oils, while creamy cocoa butter and milk powder are added for their extra skin-loving benefits.
+These beautiful heart-shaped bath bombs are naturally colored with rose clay and scented with a relaxing blend of essential oils, while creamy cocoa butter and milk powder are added for their extra skin-loving benefits.

 To use, run a comfortably warm bath then drop a bath bomb into the water.
 Watch it fizz and enjoy a luxurious skin-softening bath!